 Master Hsiao, Chang Ming

 Master Hsiao, Chang Ming was the Founder of Tien De Religion.
-He was born in 1895 and died in 1943 at age of forty nine.
+He was born in 1895 and died in 1943 at the age of forty-nine.

 Master Hsiao was a native of Hsiao Bay, Hing Lung Market, Log Chi Village of Szchun Province in China.
 His first wife bore them two sons and three daughters.
 During the Sino-Japanese war, the Master’s first wife was killed in Wopei Province in an attack by Japanese warplanes.
 Because of his mother’s old age and his small children, Master Hsiao obeyed his mother’s wish that he re-marry.

 The life of the Founder is replete with legendary episodes.
 He actually died at age of six in an illness; miraculously however, he returned to life after three hours of death.
 Furthermore, not only did his behavior become different so that his actions no longer were those of a child, but also the Founder began to frequently speak with profoundly philosophic wisdom.
 Later on, Master Hsiao felt in his heart the urgent need of salvation on the part of all the people.
 No longer having time to delay, he finally, one quiet night, kneeled down and bowed his head in front of his parents’ room to pay respect and thereupon left his home to preach to the people.

 From the beginning, Master Hsiao used ‘Spiritual Healing’ to cure people’s illnesses to relieve their bodily pain.
 At the same time, Master Hsiao preached “ZHONG (Loyalty), XIAO (Filial Piety), REN (Benevolence), CI (Mercifulness)” four characters to cultivate people so that the remedy of “Curing Soul as well as Curing Illness” could be carried out and indeed achieve the goal of saving people and saving the world.